Code-and-Coffee-YVR/Code-and-Coffee-YVR.github.io/README.md

 _MUST HAVE: An upbeat positive attitude and have zero tolerance for stereotypes._

-This meetup does not accept project proposals and we are not a recruiting event.
+This meetup is not a recruiting event.

 Come join us on Slack!
 We have a [_#code-and-coffee_](https://yvrdev.slack.com/messages/code-and-coffee/) room on _Vancouver Developers_!